lquatrin/i3d21/assignment_7.md

 ## Assignment 7 - Render Point Clouds and Meshes

 In this assignment, the idea is to practice operations with 3D meshes and point clouds using the PyTorch3D.
+The code of this assignment can be found [here](https://github.com/lquatrin/i3d21/blob/main/code/a7/Assignment7.ipynb).

 ### Loading a textured mesh and visualizing its texture map